daaven100/Securing-On-Device-AI-From-Model-Probing-Attacks-Using-Autoencoder/README.md

 - An adversarial injection test that simulates hidden attacks within longer benign query streams

 Scripts included:
-- `ImageNet_AE.py` – Full AE pipeline for ImageNet
-- `CIFAR10_AE.py` – Full AE pipeline for CIFAR-10
+- `Autoencoder Pipeline.py` – Full AE pipeline for ImageNet & CIFAR-10

 ## 3. ImageNet VAE for Synthetic Data

 We implemented a Variational Autoencoder (VAE) for the ImageNet pipeline due to its limited benign data.
-This VAE is trained solely on real benign queries and generates synthetic samples that preserve the characteristics of actual queries.
+This VAE is trained solely on real ImageNet benign queries and generates synthetic samples that preserve the characteristics of actual queries.

 The generated synthetic data was used to train the AE while using the original real dataset for testing only.
 This improves generalization and can reduce overfitting.